Tow truck driver killed, 7 injured in crash involving school bus on eastbound I-94 at US-23

-ANN ARBOR, Mich. - A tow truck driver was killed and seven other people were injured in a crash involving a school bus on eastbound I-94 at US-23 in Ann Arbor.
+ANN ARBOR, Mich. - A tow truck driver was killed and seven other people were injured in a crash involving a school bus on eastbound I-94 at US-23 in Pittsfield Township.

 The crash happened at about 10:15 a.m. on I-94 about a 1/4 mile before US-23.
 The crash involved a school bus, an SUV and a tow truck.